 – 8 025-8 400 MHz allocated to the Earth exploration-satellite service (space-to-Earth).

+3.3.1 The frequency band 7 450-7 550 MHz

+No technical studies regarding sharing between the MMSS and MetSat in the frequency band 7 450–7 550 MHz have been performed.

+WMO Position relevant to a possible new allocation of the frequency band 7 450-7 550 MHz to the MMSS (space-to-Earth):

+If an allocation to the MMSS (space-to-Earth) in this frequency band is applied the relevant protection of MetSat systems has to be ensured.

+3.3.2 The frequency band 8 025-8 400 MHz

-Current studies in the 8 025-8 400 MHz show a requirement of several hundred kilometres separation distances to protect EESS Earth stations.
-The large number of exclusion zones and the regulatory mechanisms for implementing and keeping them up-to-date are considered not implementable, which makes the protection of EESS earth stations from MMSS interference impossible to ensure.
+ITU-R sharing studies between the MMSS (Earth-to-space) and the EESS (space-to-Earth) in the 8 025-8 400 MHz show a requirement of several hundred kilometres separation distances to protect EESS earth stations.
+The large number of exclusion zones and the regulatory mechanisms for implementing and keeping them up-to-date are considered not implementable, which makes the protection of EESS earth stations from MMSS system interference impossible to ensure.

-WMO Position:

-WMO is concerned with regard to potential interference to EESS (space-to-Earth) operations in 8 025-8 400 MHz from ships operating in proximity and considers impracticable to implement separation distances of several hundred kilometres from MMSS stations to a large number of EESS Earth Stations.
-WMO is therefore opposed to a new allocation to MMSS (Earth-to-space) in the 8 025-8 400 MHz frequency band.
+WMO Position relevant to a possible new allocation of the frequency band 8 025-8 400 MHz to the MMSS (Earth-to-space):

+Based on the ITU-R study results WMO opposes a new allocation of the frequency band 8 025-8 400 MHz to the MMSS (Earth-to-space) and supports no change to the Radio Regulations (i.e. Method A in Draft CPM Report).

 3.4 Agenda item 1.10

 “to consider spectrum requirements and possible additional spectrum allocations for the mobile-satellite service in the Earth-to-space and space-to-Earth directions, including the satellite component for broadband applications, including International Mobile Telecommunications (IMT), within the frequency range from 22 GHz to 26 GHz, in accordance with Resolution 234 (WRC-12).”